-The scroll speed setting allows you to compensate scroll speed variations, caused by different mouse/trackpad driver settings on a remote computer.
+The scroll speed setting underallows you to compensate scroll speed variations, caused by different mouse/trackpad driver settings on a remote computer.
 The scroll direction can also be reversed.

-This feature may not work on Macs, that do not enable the required network connection in the preboot login screen.
+This feature may not work on Mac devices, that do not enable the required network connection in the pre-boot login screen.

 A license key is registered on one single computer (of a computer workgroup in following easy steps.

 The license key registration is an one-time procedure.
 An internet connection is required to store the license key association to your hardware on your online license database.
 Only your license key, program version number, the language and hardware ID is transmitted to us during this procedure.

 Please reboot a Mac if ShareMouse can't connect to other ShareMouse clients after registration.

 If no internet connection is available on any computer, we recommend you to run ShareMouse from an USB stick.
 You can then insert the USB stick onto any other guest computer that has internet connection and register the license from there.
 The license will be tied to the USB stick for use with any PC (see also chapter "Use ShareMouse on USB flash drives").